dseguy/php-error-messages/messages/%s-%s-must-implement-interface-%s-as-part-of-either-%s-or-%s.rst

 Solutions
 _________

-+ Extends one of the classes mentionned in the error message.
++ Extends one of the classes mentioned in the error message.
 + Remove the implementats and its interface.